rbarris/genx/README.md

 Go to the Sources panel and make sure Hierarchy/Sources tab is active at the bottom of the panel.
 Expand the "Design Sources" section in the panel and you should see "system.bd" present, this represents the block design just created.

 Right click that "system.bd" entry and select "Create HDL Wrapper" on it.
 Leave the checkbox in the Create HDL Wrapper setup dialog set to "Let Vivado manage wrapper and auto-update" and click OK.
 This step is really really important.
 Don't skip it.
-Strange build problems will happen later!
+Strange build problems will happen later if you forget!

 In Sources panel, note the creation of system_wrapper.v, this is a top level source file that tracks the components in the BD and how they are linked together.